-No person shall introduce onto land, any ice shelf or into the water within the Antarctic Treaty area, the substances listed in Article 7 of Annex 3, except for scientific, medical or hygiene purposes.
+- (1) No person shall introduce onto land, any ice shelf or into the water within the Antarctic Treaty area, the substances listed in Article 7 of Annex 3, except for scientific, medical or hygiene purposes. - (2) The possession, use or disposal of poly-vinyl chlorides is prohibited within the Antarctic Treaty area.